Natural Hair Blowout and Flat Iron

 natural hair blowout

 It is always a welcomed break.
 On this occasion, I braved a soca party with my hair straight and you know soca parties mean endless dancing and the place was hot!
 The back of my hair did start to revert but it was fine for the most part.
-Here I am a full two weeks later when I decided to wash it out because it was starting to itch.
+Here I am a full two weeks later when I decided to wash it out because it was looking greasy and starting to itch.
 My hair is used to being washed every week.

 natural hair blowout